Caring for the Cotswolds helps to conserve, preserve and protect the Cotswolds – and you can be a part of it

 • Education and interpretation

-In short, this money helps to preserve, conserve and protect the Cotswolds Area of Outstanding Natural Beauty.
+In short, this money helps to preserve, conserve and protect the Cotswolds National Landscape.
 This means that residents and visitors can continue to enjoy it for years to come.

 How does the scheme protect the Cotswolds?

-Go Cotswolds has raised nearly £3000 to protect the Cotswolds since the scheme began
+Go Cotswolds has raised over £3500 to protect the Cotswolds since the scheme began

 Friendly, local guides provide local knowledge and stories to enhance your day

 A HUGE thank you to all of our tour guests who have donated to the Caring for the Cotswolds scheme.
-Together, Go Cotswolds has raised almost £3000 since the scheme began in 2017.
+Together, Go Cotswolds has raised over £3500 since the scheme began in 2017.

 How to protect the Cotswolds by supporting Caring for the Cotswolds